georgexxu/ProgrammingAssignment/readme.md

+UPDATE in 2024 Nov 11th.
+The code is used for a computer session of the course AMCS304, Deep learning and analysis, taught by Prof. Jinchao Xu at KAUST.
+Some functions are optimized in this updated version.

 This repository contains code for the programming assignment from the summer lectures by Prof. Jinchao Xu at CIRM, Marseille, France, July 18th 2023.

 The Colab environment suggeseted by the organizers, http://smai.emath.fr/cemracs/cemracs23/installation_instructions.html, is good for running the code in this repository.